 1. Weight Loss

 One of the biggest reasons why people consume protein powder is because they want to lose weight.
-When you consume protein powder shakes, you are essentially consuming something that is very filling and is likely to suppress your hunger for a while.
+When you consume protein powder shakes, you are essentially consuming something that is very filling.
+It is likely to suppress your hunger for a while.
 This leads to you consuming lesser calories and beating the urge for ‘snacking’ every now and then.

 2. Muscle Gain

 Muscle mass tends to decline with age and fat takes over.
 However, consuming protein powder shakes will ensure that this effect is reversed.
-Protein powder acts as a defence against muscle loss, as it helps you build and repair muscles.
-Protein, in general, is also quite important when you are recovering from an injury because of its effects in healing and building new muscles, tissues, and even bones.
+Protein powder acts as a defense against muscle loss, as it helps you build and repair muscles.
+Protein, in general, is also quite important when you are recovering from an injury.
+This is because of its effects in healing and building new muscles, tissues, and even bones.

 3. Source of Protein

 Protein powder is important because it is a source of protein!
 We know that today’s lifestyle has often led to us eating meals that provide little to no nutritional values.
-So unless you are eating exactly what your dietician has prescribed, it is always beneficial to consume protein powder shakes after your meals so that you get your supplemental dose of protein in your body.
+So unless you are eating exactly what your dietician has prescribed, it is always beneficial to consume protein powder shakes after your meals.
+That way you get your supplemental dose of protein in your body.
 Consuming a powder such as Garden of Life Raw Organic Protein Vanilla Powder is a good option for you to supplement the protein in your body.